 - 1. Log in to Plant Applications Web Client. - 2.
-Select 📃

-By default, the Open page appears, displaying a list of process orders grouped by the associated execution path in a tabular format.
-You can select the Closed tab if you want to change the status of process orders that are in the completed status.

-3. From the Actions column, select \checkmark for a required process order.
-Based on the current status of the process order, you can perform any of the following actions:
+Select ...
+By default, the Open page appears, displaying a list of process orders.
+You can select the Closed tab if you want to change the status of process orders that are in the completed status. - 3.
+From the Actions column, select of for a required process order.

-- If the current Status is Pending, then you can either select Next or Planning based on the valid transition states configured for the execution path to which the process order belong. - If the current Status Next, then you can select Active or Pending based on the valid transition states configured for the execution path to which the process order belong.

-Note: Activating a process order makes it the current running process order that product quantities, process order run times, and process order statistics are applied to.

-• If the current Status Active, then you can select Complete or Pending based on the valid transition states configured for the execution path to which the process order belong.

-Note: For a given execution path, you can have only one process order that is in active or next state.
+Based on the current status of the process order, you can perform any of the following actions: - If the current Status is Pending, then you can either select Next or Planning based on the valid transition states configured for the execution path to which the process order belong. - If the current Status Next, then you can select Active or Pending based on the valid transition states configured for the execution path to which the process order belong. - Note: Activating a process order makes it the current running process order that product quantities, process order run times, and process order statistics are applied to. - If the current Status Active, then you can select Complete or Pending based on the valid transition states configured for the execution path to which the process order belong. - Note: For a given execution path, you can have only one process order that is in active or next state.
 Completing an Active process order allows a different process order to be activated.
 If another process order has a status of Next, it will automatically become the Active process order when the current Active process order is moved to Complete.